Google Doodle

 Initially, Doodles were neither animated nor hyperlinked—they were simply images with tooltips describing the subject or expressing a holiday greeting.
 Doodles increased in both frequency and complexity by the beginning of the 2010s.
-In January 2010 the first animated Doodle honored Sir Isaac Newton.
-The first interactive Doodle appeared shortly thereafter celebrating Pac-Man, and hyperlinks also began to be added to Doodles, usually linking to a search results page for the subject of the Doodle.
+On October 31, 2000, the first animated Doodle celebrated Halloween.
+On May 21, 2010, the first interactive Doodle appeared later celebrating Pac-Man, and hyperlinks also began to be added to Doodles, usually linking to a search results page for the subject of the Doodle.
 By 2014, Google had published over 2,000 regional and international Doodles throughout its homepages, often featuring guest artists, musicians, and personalities.
-By 2019, the "Doodlers" team had created over 4,000 doodles for Google's homepages around the world.
+By 2024, the Doodlers team had created over 5,000 Doodles for Google's homepages around the world.

 Overview

 In addition to celebrating many well-known events and holidays, Google Doodles celebrate artists and scientists on their birthdays.
 The featuring of Lowell's logo design coincided with the launch of another Google product, Google Maps.
-Google Doodles are also used to depict major events at Google, such as the company's own anniversary.
+Doodles are also used to depict major events at Google, such as the company's own anniversary.
 The celebration of historic events is another common topic of Google Doodles including a Lego brick design in celebration of the interlocking Lego block's 50th anniversary.
 Some Google Doodles are limited to Google's country-specific home pages while others appear globally.

 Common themes

-Since Google first celebrated the Thanksgiving holiday with a Doodle in 1998, many Doodles for holidays, events and other celebrations have recurred on an annual basis, including the following:
+Since the first Thanksgiving Doodle in 1998, many Doodles for holidays, events and other celebrations have recurred annually.
+These include: